Beyond the Band-Aid: Fighting First Aid Course

 - How to deal with a sucking chest wound (Tension Pneumothorax)

 The story below is an account of a situation

 “She must have tried to take the curve too fast.” the husband told the state trooper in the post-crash investigation.

 A couple in their early twenties took took their new motorcycles out for a ride in a sunny Sunday afternoon.
 Calamity struck when the young wife entered a curve on the country highway too quickly.
 She laid the bike down and slid into the steel guardrail.
 The impact with the “I” beam partially severed her right leg.
 By the time her husband turned his bike around and got to her she was bleeding heavily.
 He tried to put direct pressure on the wound with his hands and call 911 at the same time.

-Tragically, the man had neither the training or the gear he needed to save his wife’s life.
+Tragically, the man had neither the First Aid training or gear he needed to save his wife’s life.
 The tear in her femoral artery caused her to bleed to death before the ambulance could arrive.

 I know of this story because it occurred in the city where I worked as a police officer.
 I spoke to the EMTs who arrived on scene and they agreed that she would have lived had someone at the scene understood how to stop a major bleeding injury.